 This window type is hinged on one side and they open backwards.
 You can often see casement windows in old homes and they can be difficult to clean due to their structure.
 They’re also known for offering good ventilation.
 If you’re using a casement window, here’s what you can use to clean them:

 Avoid using abrasive materials or harsh chemicals.
 They can damage the finish or hardware of your casement window.
 If your casement window has a screen, remove it and clean it separately with a soft brush and soapy water.
 After this, rinse it thoroughly with clean water.
 Then allow it to air dry completely before putting it back.
-Also, If your window exterior is high, you will need to use a ladder or you can a professional window cleaner.
+Also, If your window exterior is high, you will need to use a ladder or you can hire a professional window cleaner.

 4. Sliding window